tophat117/tophat117/README.md

 - 👋 Hi, I’m @tophat117
-- 👀 I’m interested in ... python, c#, c++, and Iot projects
+- 👀 I’m interested in ... c++, and arduino projects
-- 🌱 I’m currently learning ... how to work with linux and Iot related stuff
+- 🌱 I’m currently learning ... how to work with arduino and vs code
 - 💞️ I’m looking to collaborate on ... nothing atm
 - 📫 How to reach me ... don't :}